kragorg/dng/sessions/2025-04-13 — Dungeons and Gardens.md

 And rising from the depths, a nightmare incarnate: a giant squid, tentacles reaching hungrily toward the survivors.

-The Frigid Depths have claimed another ship as victim—and the Remorhaz stands between potential salvation and certain doom.
+The Frigid Depths have claimed another ship as victim— and the Remorhaz stands between potential salvation and certain doom.

-## Calamari, anyone?

 The battlefield erupts in a symphony of magical and martial action, each crew member responding to the giant squid’s threat with their unique talents.